Robert Livingston Allen: Teaching career

 He was active in the founding of Teachers of English to Speakers of Other Languages (TESOL) as an independent organization along with his first wife Virginia French Allen.
 He was a member of the English Teaching Advisory Panel for the U.S. Information Agency and a member of the Commission on the English Language for the National Council of Teachers of English.
 Other organizations with which he was affiliated were the Linguistic Society of America and the International Reading Association.
-Dr. Allen also served on the editorial board of WORD, the publication of the International Linguistic Association.
+Allen also served on the editorial board of WORD, the publication of the International Linguistic Association.